AlexTelon/FlexiCharge-Backend/backend-app/src/database-Interface/tests/README.md

 ## What is done and what is not done
+### The tests that are currently implemented cover the following interfaces:

+#### databaseInterfaceElectricityTariffs:
+ tests for the getElectricityTariffsOrderByDate, and getCurrentElectricityTariff functions.

+#### databaseInterfaceTransactions:
+tests for the addTransaction, getTransaction, getTransactionsForUser, updatePaymentMethod, updatepaidDate, updateTotalPrice, getTransactionsForCharger and getTransactionForChargeSession functions.

+#### invoicesValidation:
+tests for the getInvoiceIDValidation, getUserIDValidation, getInvoiceStatusFilterValidation, getInvoiceDateFilterValidation, and getInvoiceDateValidation functions.

+#### transactionsValidation:
+tests for the getAddTransactionValidation, getUpdateTransactionChargingStatus, and addKlarnaTransactionValidation functions.

+#### databaseInterfaceKlarnaPayemnts:
+tests for the getNewKlarnaPaymentSession, createKlarnaOrder and finalizeKlarnaOrder functions.

+#### chargePointValidation:
+tests for the chargePointValidation function.

+#### chargerValidation:
+tests for the getChargerBySerialNumberValidation, getAddChargerValidation and getUpdateChargerStatusValidation functions.

+#### databaseInterfaceChargePoints:
+tests for the getChargePoint, getChargePoints, addChargePoint, removeChargePoint and updateChargePoint functions.

+#### databaseInterfaceChargeSessions:
+tests for the startChargeSession, getChargeSession, getChargeSessions, updateChargingState, endChargeSession, calculateTotalChargePrice and updateMeterStart functions.

+#### databaseInterfaceChargersTest:
+tests for the getChargers, getCharger, getChargerBySerialNumber, getAvailableChargers, addCharger, removeCharger and updateChargerStatus functions.

+**The tests ensure that the functions are working as expected and handle various edge cases such as invalid inputs, empty strings, and non-string values.**

-  Tests for the following interfaces are not yet implemented:
+### Tests for the following interfaces are not yet implemented:

+ #### 1. live-metrics?
- 1. live-metrics? (a live-metric interface may be needed for the future)
+ (a live-metric interface may be needed for the future)

 ### [🔙Main Database Documentation](../../../docs/db/README.md)